ExGS: Extreme 3D Gaussian Compression with Diffusion Priors: Supplement

 The Gaussian scenes used in our experiments are derived from publicly available datasets.
-For indoor benchmarks, \emph{ScanNet++} and \emph{Replica} Gaussian scenes are obtained from the SceneSplat repository~\citep{li2025scenesplat}.
-For outdoor evaluation on \emph{Mip-NeRF360}, Gaussian scenes are generated using the 3DGS pipeline with 30{,}000 optimization steps; densification and other hyperparameters follow the default 3DGS settings unless otherwise stated.
+For indoor benchmarks, ScanNet++ and Replica Gaussian scenes are obtained from the SceneSplat repository~\cite{li2025scenesplat}.
+For outdoor scenes on Mip-NeRF360 \cite{barron2021mip} and DL3DV \cite{ling2024dl3dv}, Gaussian scenes are generated using the 3DGS pipeline with 30{,}000 optimization steps; densification and other hyperparameters follow the default 3DGS settings unless otherwise stated.